-Folio produced in school throughout the year is externally assessed and contributes 30% to the overall mark.
+Folio produced in school throughout the year - externally assessed - worth up to 30% to the overall mark.

 Internal Assessment Prelim Exam - will follow the same outline as the SQA exam

 Group Discussion assessment Pupils' work will also be assessed throughout the year and feedback given on how to improve.